-The CAS basic education structure has three Validation by Educational Experience (VEE) requirements, two online courses, eleven examinations, and the Course on Professionalism.
+The CAS basic education structure has Validation by Educational Experience (VEE) requirements, two online courses, several examinations (see Basic Education Summary), and the Course on Professionalism.
 Credit for Exams 1, 2, 3F, and 4 is granted based on exam options as defined in the individual exam syllabi.
 The two online courses are available through The Institutes.
-Exams LC, ST, and 5-9 and the Course on Professionalism are exclusively administered by the CAS.
-The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.
+The CAS exclusively administers Exams LC, ST, S, and 5-9 and the Course on Professionalism.1 The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.